 - Mention Nearby Amenities: Talk about parks, schools, shopping places, and recreational facilities located nearby.

-Yes, it is mandatory to fill out a seller’s disclosure in Vermont.
+It is mandatory to fill out a seller’s disclosure in Vermont.
 Home sellers need to take care of the following documents mentioned below:

 - Vermont Real Estate Disclosure Form: It is a kind of standard checklist form through which sellers can disclose their property’s condition.
 This typically includes material defects, features, nature of occupancy, space to provide additional information, etc.